2254 Conduct of Ex Parte Reexamination Proceedings [R-11.2013]

 - (h) Submissions by third parties, filed after the date of the order for ex parte reexamination pursuant to § 1.525, must meet the requirements of and will be treated in accordance with § 1.501(a).

 Once ex parte reexamination is ordered pursuant to 35 U.S.C.
 304 and the times for submitting any responses to the order have expired, no further active participation by a third party reexamination requester is allowed, and no third party submissions will be acknowledged or considered unless they are in accordance with 37 CFR 1.510.
 The reexamination proceedings will be ex parte, even if ordered based on a request filed by a third party, because this was the intention of the legislation.
 Ex parte proceedings preclude the introduction of arguments and issues by the third party requester which are not within the intent of 35 U.S.C.
-305 (“reexamination will be conducted according to the procedures established for initial examination under the provisions of sections 132 and 133 of this title”).
+305 (“reexamination will be conducted according to the procedures established for initial examination under the provisions of sections 132 and 133”).

 The patent owner may not file papers on behalf of the requester and thereby circumvent the intent of the ex parte reexamination legislation and the rules.
 The Court of Appeals for the Federal Circuit held in Emerson Elec.
 Co. v.
 Davoil, Inc., 88 F.3d 1051, 39 USPQ2d 1474 (Fed.
 Cir.
 1996) that a federal district court does not have the authority to order a patent owner to file papers prepared by a third party in addition to the patent owner’s own submission in a patent reexamination proceeding.
 Such papers prepared by the third party and filed by the patent owner will not be entered, and the entire submission will be returned to the patent owner as an inappropriate response.
 See MPEP § 2266 and § 2267.